UNESCO Sites to Cross off your Bucket List

 Dambulla, a town in the Matale district, is known for its many attractions, but perhaps its most significant one is the Golden Temple, a World Heritage Site.
 This cave temple stands 160m above ground, and to date, up to 80 caves have been discovered around it.
 Five particularly large caves serve as pathways to some of the Temple’s major attractions, which are mostly of Gautama Buddha, retelling the story of his life.
 The caves are located right below the massive overhanging rock.
 Murals cover the rocky walls of the Temple, spread out over an impressive area of 23,000 sq.ft.
 At the time of its construction, it was one of the largest monasteries in the country.
 It’s believed that King Valagamba was responsible for the building of this cave temple, circa 1st century BC.

 4. Sacred City of Anuradhapura

-The capital city of the North Central Province, Anuradhapura, like Kandy, is a sacred city that holds a lot of importance to the Sinhalese and Buddhists in general.
-It used to be one of the capital cities in ancient times.
+The capital city of the North Central Province, Anuradhapura, like Kandy, is a sacred city that holds considerable importance for Buddhist devotees.
+It used to be one of the capital cities of ancient Sri Lanka.
 The ruins are well-preserved and carry forth the history of its creators through its magnificent architecture.
 It’s also one of the world’s oldest continuously inhabited cities, adding to its significance.